Fort Howe

-Fort Howe (1777 — present historic site) was a British fort built in Saint John, New Brunswick during the American Revolution.
+Fort Howe (1777 — present historic site) was a British fort built in Saint John, Nova Scotia, (Note: In the part of Nova Scotia that became New Brunswick in 1784) during the American Revolution.
 It was erected shortly after the American siege in 1777 to protect the city from further American raids.
 The 18th and 19th century British Army fortification stood at the mouth of the Saint John River where it empties into the Bay of Fundy.
 A replica blockhouse has been constructed approximately 250 metres to the northeast of the original structure.

 The fort initially held eight cannons, barracks for 100 men, two blockhouses, and an outer wall composed of fascines, sticks and sod.
 By 1778, the fort consisted of a more substantial blockhouse and barracks located within a palisade, as well as an abatis.
 A further third blockhouse was constructed at the east end of the hill, which was the continuation of a ridge formed by the St. Croix Highlands - a coastal extension of the Appalachian Mountains along the north shore of the Bay of Fundy.
 Upon completion of the fort the British Army named it "Fort Howe", after Sir William Howe, Commander-in-Chief of the British Army in America between 1775 and 1778.
 The fortification provided watch over the strategic river mouth and offered protection for surrounding rural communities from American privateers and marauding forces.